yoyis3000/particles/tables/ripanga/README.md

 # Change Log

+##### 2.2.1
+- Fixed sticky header scroll bug
+- Changed some border styling to fix overflow cell border rendering bugs

 ##### 2.2.0
-Added in support for more table listeners, ability to figure out the internal state of checkedIds
+- Added in support for more table listeners, ability to figure out the internal state of checkedIds

 ##### 2.1.2
-adjusted naming convention for ongroupselect from `key` to `name`
+- Adjusted naming convention for ongroupselect from `key` to `name`

 ##### 2.1.1
 - Patch groupBy